 Here are some booklets I wrote to support family carers when the person they are caring for is in hospital and is nearing the end of their life.
 (Sadly, no longer available.)

 I have extensive experience working with family carers, patients and health professionals, and with volunteers who are keen to help improve health and care services.
 I have supported patients and family carers in one to one and group settings, and have devised and delivered a variety of courses and workshops – for example, for family carers of people with dementia and for bereaved carers.
 I regularly give presentations, facilitate workshops and chair sessions at the annual UK Dementia Congress.
-Recently I have taken part in initiatives by the Alzheimer’s Society and Dementia Action Alliance to identify the needs of LGBTI people affected by dementia and pilot new forms of support.
+Recently I have taken part in initiatives by the Alzheimer’s Society and Dementia Action Alliance to identify the needs of LGBT+ people affected by dementia and pilot new forms of support.
+I now facilitate the Rainbow Memory Cafe at Opening Doors London, a support group for LGBT+ people living with dementia, caring for someone with dementia, or worried about their memory.

 As illustrated elsewhere on this website, my early writings were mainly published in radical magazines such as Temporary Hoarding and Spare Rib, and some articles, autobiographical pieces and short stories have been included in collections published by Virago, The Women’s Press, Sheba Feminist Publishers, Bell and Hyman, Prism Press, Ink Links and Penguin.